 10. Lookout

-Well, Lookout is very similar to the Envision AI app that has been listed just above.
+Well, Lookout is very similar to the Envision AI app listed just above.
 The app is designed to help people with low vision or blindness by informing them about the world around them.

-Google itself backs the Android accessibility app, using the phone’s camera & sensors to recognize objects and text and tell you what it finds.
+Google itself backs the Android accessibility app, which uses the phone’s camera and sensors to recognize objects and text and tell you what it finds.

 11. Google Assistant

-Google Assistant is one of the useful accessibility apps you can have on your Android smartphone.
-While Google Assistant is already a part of Android, you can still download it from the Google Play Store if the existing one doesn’t work.
+Google Assistant is one of the useful accessibility apps for Android smartphones.
+While It is already part of Android, you can still download it from the Google Play Store if the existing one doesn’t work.

 It can do a wide range of things for you.
-This is a voice operated personal assistant app that can do basic things with voice.
+It is a voice-operated personal assistant app that can do basic things with voice.

-You can ask Google Assistant to make calls, send SMS, open apps, etc. It can even control your smart light, smart TVs, and more.
+You can ask Google Assistant to make calls, send SMS, open apps, and more.
+It can even control your smart lights, smart TVs, and more.

 12. JABTalk